Outdoor Recreation Leadership

 3. Make educated decisions regarding outdoor conditions, environments, group safety, and risk management.

-4. Plan extended group outings involving backcountry travel (including such logistics as a trip itinerary with back-up options, food planning, an emergency plan, etc.).
+4. Plan extended group outings involving backcountry travel, including logistics such as trip itinerary with backup options, food planning, emergency plan.

 5. Demonstrate an understanding of wilderness ethics with regards to group impact through how they lead their outings and plan their trips.